 The Social Science Research Council is launching “To Secure Knowledge,” a task force that is born from the organization’s essential obligations to scholarship, the infrastructure of social research, standards of inquiry and evidence, and the role rigorous understanding plays in public affairs.

-The task force’s membership includes Bernadette Gray-Little (Chancellor, University of Kansas), Rush Holt (former member of Congress who is chief executive officer of the American Association for the Advancement of Science), Gary King (a Harvard University political scientist who directs that university’s Institute for Quantitative Social Science), Cora Marrett (a University of Wisconsin sociologist who has been deputy director at NSF), Kenneth Prewitt (a former SSRC president who headed the US Census Bureau at the close of the Clinton administration and presently is a professor of public policy at Columbia University), John Reed (the former CEO at Citibank, a recent member of the SSRC board, and a former chair of the boards of the Russell Sage Foundation, the Center for Advanced Study in the Behavioral Sciences. and MIT), and Amy Zegart (co-director of the Center for International Security and Cooperation at Stanford, and a senior fellow at the Hoover Institution).
+The task force’s membership includes Lorraine Daston (director, Max Planck Institute for the History of Science in Berlin, and recurring Visiting Professor of Social Thought and History at the University of Chicago), Bernadette Gray-Little (chancellor, University of Kansas), Rush Holt (former member of Congress who is chief executive officer of the American Association for the Advancement of Science), Gary King (a Harvard University political scientist who directs that university’s Institute for Quantitative Social Science), Cora Marrett (a University of Wisconsin sociologist who has been deputy director at NSF), Kenneth Prewitt (a former SSRC president who headed the US Census Bureau at the close of the Clinton administration and presently is a professor of public policy at Columbia University), John Reed (the former CEO at Citibank, a recent member of the SSRC board, and a former chair of the boards of the Russell Sage Foundation, the Center for Advanced Study in the Behavioral Sciences. and MIT), and Amy Zegart (co-director of the Center for International Security and Cooperation at Stanford, and a senior fellow at the Hoover Institution).
 The current SSRC president, Ira Katznelson, and the incoming president, Alondra Nelson (currently dean of social science at Columbia University), serve ex officio.

 “To Secure Knowledge” builds on the SSRC’s history of utilizing the instrument of a task force from time to time to address particularly pressing concerns.
 The most recent was a Katrina Task Force that investigated the social dimensions of the response to Hurricane Katrina, as well as lessons that could be applied to similar disasters in future.